Varuni13/Meesho_Attributes_Predictions/README.md

 This will:

-	• Load the pre-trained model and the test data.
+-Load the pre-trained model and the test data.

-	• Process the test images.
+- Process the test images.

-	• Predict the attributes for each product.
+-Predict the attributes for each product.

-	• Format the predictions into a Kaggle-compatible CSV file (submission.csv).
+-Format the predictions into a Kaggle-compatible CSV file (submission.csv).